phdonner/phdonner/README.md

 - Would like to collaborate with others willing to contribute in development of PowerShell automation as a way of empowering rural developers
 - How to reach me: Try pdonner at the cooperative's nettinoste.fi domain.
 Im reading those messages once or twice every week.

-When I started this README I received a lot of redundant imagary.
+When I started this README I received a lot of redundant emoji ;) imagary.
 It would, however, be nice to know where all these decorative characters are coming from: 👋 👀 🌱 💞️ 📫

 It would be interesting to know if there are some more expressive ones as well?